Phase Transitions in the Early Universe: The Mathematical Domain of the Lorentz Symmetry

-The presence of the quantum regime at the atomic or subatomic scale suggests the "existence" of the "super-quantum" regime, perhaps $10^{-18}\,cm$ away.
-Again, the concept could be different from the ideological mathematical "point-like".
+The presence of the quantum regime at the atomic or subatomic scale suggests the "existence" of the "super-quantum" regime, perhaps $10^{-20}\,cm$ away.
+Again, the concept of "point-like" in physics could be different from the ideological mathematical "point-like".
 In fact, the thoughts are similar to those suggested from a lot of physicists, famous or not.
-It is the very fundamental difference between the physicists and the mathematicians, such as the meaning of "point-like" and others.
+It is the very fundamental difference between the physicists and the mathematicians, such as the meaning of "point-like-ness" and others.

 Why do we have to worry about the super-quantum regime well ahead of the Planck era?
 To say that from the Planck length $1.616\times 10^{-33} cm$ to $10^{-18} cm$ ($10^{-5}fm$), or from the Planck time $10^{-43}sec$ to $10^{-15} sec$, there is nothing (desert) - nobody would believe in it.
 In other words, we should worry about the "super-quantum" era if we analyze the "size" and the matter together and the "contradiction" (or the paradox) that we have.